danielcoral/SOPHIA_Cross_Sectional/README.md

 ## Reproduction

 Due to data access restrictions, we cannot include the data necessary to reproduce all the quantitative results in the manuscript.
 However, it is possible to run the same analysis in a new dataset provided it has the same format as we used.
-See [01_Clustering.Rmd](./scripts/01_Clustering.Rmd) and [06_ValClusOutcomes.Rmd](./scripts/06_ValClusOutcomes.Rmd) for a detailed explanation of the formats expected and the functions used.
+The simulated dataset from the demo shows how this should look like.
+Additionally, see [01_Clustering.Rmd](./scripts/01_Clustering.Rmd) and [06_ValClusOutcomes.Rmd](./scripts/06_ValClusOutcomes.Rmd) for a detailed explanation of the formats expected and the functions used.

 ---